Meatballs Still Keeps You Laughing

 Also see: The cast & crew of Meatballs

-Lois Siegel is a photographer, filmmaker, educator, musician and agent who also reviewed films for Ottawa’s The Glebe Report for 15 years.
+Lois Siegel is a photographer, filmmaker, educator, musician and agent who also reviewed films for Ottawa’s The Glebe Report for more than 17 years.

 Editor’s Note: This review was first published in The Glebe Report after Meatballs was picked up by Amazon’s Prime Video streaming service.
 It is republished here with permission of the author.